artsy/artsy.github.io/_posts/2021-04-15-accessing-the-relay-store.markdown

 <!-- more -->

 I work on the Partner Experience (PX) team at Artsy.
 We build and maintain software used by our gallery and auction house partners to sell artwork on Artsy.
-Although Relay is not particularly new to Artsy, it’s relatively new to our team’s main repository, Volt.
+Although Relay is not new to Artsy, it’s relatively new to our team’s main repository, Volt.
 (Volt is Artsy’s CMS used by gallery partners to manage their presences on the platform.)
 A topic for another blog post, but Volt’s structure is worth noting here.
-Volt is a collection of mini React apps injected into HAML views——our way of incrementally converting the codebase to our new stack.
+Volt is a collection of mini React apps injected into HAML views—our way of incrementally converting the codebase to our new stack.

 Relay is one of the many new pieces of technology I've learned on the job here at Artsy.
 Relay’s biggest advantage in my eyes is how it tightly couples the client view and API call (in our case, to the GraphQL layer of our stack,